 |Prioritise Dark attacks if you have them, as well as powerful Psychics.
 Gengar can be useful but is also very fragile against the wrong moves and won't last long.||EX Raid, no end date||Confusion and Shadow Ball; 2275 (2844 with weather boost)|

-With the arrival of Groudon and Kyogre, it's assumed the rest of Gen 3's Legendaries will follow in the first half of 2018.
-As for Mythical creatures such as Mew, it's unknown when or how they will appear.
+With the arrival of Groudon, Kyogre and Rayquaza, it's assumed the rest of Gen 3's Legendaries will follow in the first half of 2018.
+As for Mythical creatures such as Mew, it's astill unknown when or how they will appear.

 Previously available Legendary Pokémon